dopimentel/back-end-trybe-futebol-clube/README.md

 ## 💻 What is it about?

-TFC is an website about football matches and raking.
-If you are logged in, it is possible to register new games, as long as you are an admin user (authentication and authorization).
+TFC is an website about football matches and ranking.
+If you are logged in, it is possible to edit and register new games, as long as you are an admin user (authentication and authorization).

 #### Table of Contents